DHTMLX/docs-suite/docs/grid/configuration.md

 #### Setting the format for dates

-To define the format for dates, set the `type: "date"` property for a column and define the [format of dates](calendar/api/calendar_dateformat_config.md) with the help of the `dateFormat` option:
+To specify the necessary format for dates, set the `type: "date"` property for a column and define the [format of dates](calendar/api/calendar_dateformat_config.md) with the help of the `dateFormat` option:

 ~~~jsx {3}
 {